23 year old Angel

-Pleasant, this is Joost.
+Pleasant, this was Joost.
 A naturally cheerful, humorous and caring boy.
-A boy who loves socializing, of togetherness, of tough guys things, making fun.
-Throughout his childhood love of Lego already, but now he is bigger gaming and watching TV his favorite pastime.
+A boy who loved socializing, of togetherness, of tough guys things, making fun.
+Throughout his childhood love of Lego already, but now he was a bigger gaming and watching TV his favorite pastime.
 Fond of animals and farm life.

-Joost lives with his brother Gijs with his mother and (second) father.
+Joost born on Jan 20, 1999-Oct 20, 2022, he lived with his brother Gijs with his mother and (second) father.
 Four years ago from Friesland moved to the beautiful Limburg.
-Joost is currently to special secondary education in Tegelen.
-He’s with the youth fire of Horst aan de Maas and he goes regularly to care farm Wienes in Hegelsom.
-Occasionally Joost is a weekend stay.
-He also finds boulder-rough!
+Joost was currently to special secondary education in Tegelen.
+He was with the youth fire of Horst aan de Maas and went goes regularly to care farm Wienes in Hegelsom.
+Occasionally Joost was a weekend stay.
+He also found boulder-rough!

 The club wants to Joost unfortunately not succeed.
-He has tried everything but could not find the connection.
-The youth fire of Horst aan de Maas he’s really enjoying.
-It is him that things are not as easy to succeed him as the other children.
-The atmosphere in the group, he loves it.
-It’s nice to belong somewhere.
+He had tried everything but could not find the connection.
+The youth fire of Horst aan de Maas he really enjoyed it.
+It was him that things were not as easy to succeed him as the other children.
+The atmosphere in the group, he loved it.
+It was nice to belong somewhere.